Engee documentation

 end

-Let's display a graph of the dependence of population dynamics on the change of its initial size:
+Let's plot the dependence of population dynamics on changes in its initial size.:

 In [ ]: